The universality of the relation between magnetic fields and star formation in galaxies: Results

 The \citealp{Lacki2013} starburst cores are consistent with saturation of the small–scale dynamo in dense, high–pressure nuclei.
-Edge-on spirals (CHANGES) are consistent with the $1/3$ expectation within large uncertainties ($\alpha \approx 0.33\pm0.19$) due to the limited number of sources of this sample.
+Edge-on spirals (CHANGES) are consistent with the $1/3$ expectation within large uncertainties ($\alpha \approx 0.33\pm0.19$) due to the limited number of sources in this sample.
 The nearby spirals from \citet{Beck2019} and irregular dwarfs from \citet{Chyzy2011} show a shallower slope similar to their global $B$-$SFR$ relation, likely reflecting their low star formation efficiencies and turbulent energy budgets.
 All observational trends lie within the $95\%$ prediction interval of our fit, reinforcing a robust $B$–$\Sigma_{\rm SFR}$ coupling across galaxy types and measurement strategies.